katahiromz/LineNumEdit/README.md

 ### `LNEM_GETLINEMARK` message

-Get the color setting of a line number.
+Gets the color setting of a line number.

 - `wParam`: The line number.
 - `lParam`: Ignored.